The Power to Change

 —— 2017, Norwegian Electric Vehicle Association report

 Would widespread access to fast chargers really accelerate Manitoba’s transition to EVs?
 Over ten years ago, in Norway, a broad range of incentives, from various levels of government, greatly increased battery-electric vehicle sales – mostly in urban centres.
 In 2015, Norway started a program to expand its fast-charge network, not only in densely-populated areas, but in more remote regions, too.
 By 2018, 31.2% of annual new vehicles sales in Norway were battery-electric.
 By 2019, fast chargers were operating in every region of the country.
 That year, despite a reduction in incentives, 42.4% of annual new vehicle sales were battery-electric.
-In the first six months of this year, 48% of all new vehicles sold in Norway were battery-electric.
+In 2021, new battery-electric autos outsold new petroleum-powered autos (Diesel and gasoline) 11 to 1.
 Norway, Europe’s largest petroleum producer, is en route to end the sale of fossil-fuelled automobiles, by 2025.

 —— 2017, Christina Bu, CEO, Norwegian Electric Vehicle Association

 For many years, the Government of Manitoba has been encouraging investment in the petroleum industry with very generous subsidies through programs such as the Manitoba Drilling Incentive Program.
 Now, to reduce carbon emissions, the Manitoba Government should invest in the expansion of fast-charging to serve drivers in all regions of this province.

 In the Manitoba Hydro 2017/18 & 2018/19 General Rate Application, one of the key reasons given for requesting increases in electricity rates is a “deterioration in expectations for domestic load growth… ” MB Hydro forecasts that is going to cause a drop in the utility’s revenues of about $110 million per year, by 2027.